Bridge2Hyku/Bridge2Hyku.github.io/_posts/bestpractices/2018-06-20-ir-best-practice.md

 An easy to read primer from Conor McTernan at the United Nations University points out several lessons from their IR build.

-Lessons Learned

-An easy to read primer from Conor McTernan at the United Nations University points out several lessons from their IR build.

 <a href="https://communications.unu.edu/things-we-have-learned-building-an-institutional-repository">https://communications.unu.edu/things-we-have-learned-building-an-institutional-repository</a>

 ### Checklist